Ranxware/RanxwareV4/do-not-readme.md

 * ...and much more!

 ### Anti-Cheat Bypasses
-Ranxware provides enhanced technology which can potentially bypass anti-cheats within its supported games.
+Ranxware had developed powerful technology that can _potentially_ bypass anti-cheats within its supported games (especially games with more security).

 ### Optimizations
-Ranxware provides many optimizations for its scripts to alleviate many potential crashes and bugs, while functioning at its high-quality status.
+Ranxware provides many optimizations for its scripts to reduce many potential crashes/bugs, while functioning at its adequate, high-quality status.

 <hr>